About Dr Estelle Paranque

 She is a co-convenor of the Tudor and Stuart Seminar at the Institute of Historical Research.
 In January 2019, she was awarded her Fellowship of Higher Education Academy and was elected as a Fellow of the Royal Historical Society for a valued contribution to historical research.

-She has contributed in award-winning historical documentaries, such as The Boleyns: A Scandalous Family on BBC Two and Secrets d’Histoire in France.
-Committed to share her research with a broader audience, she has participated in BBC Radio 4 Great Lives and numerous podcasts (HistoryHit, NotJustTheTudors, Talking Tudors and many more).
+She has contributed in award-winning historical documentaries, such as The Boleyns: A Scandalous Family on BBC Two and USA PBS and Secrets d’Histoire in France.
+Committed to share her research with a broader audience, she has participated in BBC Radio 4 Great Lives and Women’s Hour and numerous podcasts (HistoryHit, NotJustTheTudors, Talking Tudors and many more).

 She has written blogs for ArtUk.org and the Wellcome Trust as well as participating in Teaching ressources such as RETEACH and Massolit Lectures.
-She is the author of Blood, Fire & Gold: The Story of Elizabeth I of England and Catherine de Medici published by Ebury Publishing, forthcoming Summer 2022 and of Elizabeth I of England Through Valois Eyes (Palgrave Macmillan, 2019).
+She is the author of Blood, Fire and Gold: The Story of Elizabeth I of England and Catherine de Medici published by Ebury Publishing UK and by Hachette Publishing USA in 2022 and of Elizabeth I of England Through Valois Eyes (Palgrave Macmillan, 2019).

 For more details, see her website: www.estelleparanque.com